danielegasparri/span-gui/docs/manual.md

 6. Calculate velocity dispersion coefficients, located in the "Line-strength parameters" sub-window :
     It determines 4 spline correction coefficients in order to correct the equivalent width of galactic spectra broadened by the velocity dispersion.
 It needs a sample of unbroadened spectra that are a good match of the expected stellar populations of the galaxy spectra you want to correct to the zero velocity dispersion frame.
 The input file is just an ASCII file containing the list of the spectra used as sample.
-By default, the program has stored the spectra of 31 giant K and early M (<5) stars of the IRTF catalog.
-This means that this sample is suitable only for the NIR band (8500-24000 A).
-Why this wavelength-limited sample?
-Because the Lick/IDS indices in the optical already have their own correction coefficients, safely stored in SPAN and ready to be used.
-There is no need to calculate them again!

                                             example_coeff_determ.dat